-The Indiana State Police has an established matrix that establishes their annual salary based on their years of service and rank.
+The Indiana State Police (Sworn and Civilian) has an established matrix that establishes their annual salary based on their years of service and rank.
 ISP-CVED has budgeted for a percentage of these salaries depending on their percentage of dedication toward this program.
-The matrix was recently updated reference a pay raise which will go into effect on July 1, 2022.